cli-guidelines/cli-guidelines/content/_index.md

 - `HOME`, for locating configuration files.
 - `PAGER`, if you want to automatically page output.
 - `LINES` and `COLUMNS`, for output that’s dependent on screen size (e.g. tables).

+**Read environment variables from `.env` where appropriate.**
+If a command defines environment variables that are unlikely to change as long as the user is working in a particular directory, then it should also read them from a local `.env` file so users can configure it differently for different projects without having to specify them every time.
+Many languages have libraries for reading `.env` files ([Rust](https://crates.io/crates/dotenv), [Node](https://www.npmjs.com/package/dotenv), [Ruby](https://github.com/bkeepers/dotenv)).

+**Don’t use `.env` as a substitute for a proper [configuration file](#configuration).**
+`.env` files have a lot of limitations:

+- A `.env` file is not commonly stored in source control
+- (Therefore, any configuration stored in it has no history)
+- It has only one data type: string
+- It lends itself to being poorly organized
+- It makes encoding issues easy to introduce
+- It often contains sensitive credentials & key material that would be better stored more securely

+If it seems like these limitations will hamper usability or security, then a dedicated config file might be more appropriate.

 ### Naming {#naming}